 - After Shannon is defeated in God Hand, Gene lets her tortured prisoners finish her off.
 Every other baddie gets punched to death.

-- Justine from Shadows Of The Damned is spared by Garcia after he defeats her.
+- Justine from Shadows of the Damned is spared by Garcia after he defeats her.
 While technically Garcia doesn’t technically kill any of the previous bosses (they get executed by a Sister Grimm, presumably on Fleming’s orders, and Justine only escapes this fate because Garcia has killed all three Sisters by that point) it is odd that he spares her when he was swearing to kill her just a few minutes earlier.

 - Jihl Nabaat from Final Fantasy XIII is set up as the Big Bad throughout most of the game but when it's time to fight her, she is nonchalantly killed by Dysley, her boss and the actual Big Bad, becoming The Unfought.

-- In Jedi Knight 2: Jedi Outcast, Kyle Katarn spares Tavion, Desann's female apprentice, but kills Desann.
+- Dark Forces Saga.
+In Jedi Knight 2: Jedi Outcast, Kyle Katarn spares Tavion, Desann's female apprentice, but kills Desann.
 Played with, in that Kyle actually seemed more willing to kill Tavion (sparing her out of frustration and disgust), but genuinely offered clemency to Desann before Desann made it clear he was not going to surrender.
 This bites him in the ass in Jedi Academy when Tavion becomes the leader of a new Dark Jedi cult.

 - Mariska, The Dark Chick from Lollipop Chainsaw, gets a quick beheading instead of getting slowly sliced to pieces like the other Dark Purveyors.